HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Method

-To choose between frontier points, we leverage semantic information about the scene in order to search efficiently by going to areas more likely to contain the target of interest first.
+\miniheading{2D Semantic Value Map} To choose between frontier points, we leverage semantic information about the scene in order to search efficiently by going to areas more likely to contain the target of interest first.
 We construct a layered semantic value map to enable this frontier-based approach by extending prior work constructing semantic value maps~\citep{yokoyama2023vlfm} to incorporate multiple search targets.
 Each layer in our map is a 2D BEV value map constructed by using BLIP-2~\citep{li2023blip} to score the similarity of each observed RGB image to the prompt \texttt{Seems like there is a (object) ahead} and fusing the results using a confidence based on the field-of-view cone for each observation.
 We construct one map layer for the pick location and one for the place location.
-Since our method is open vocabulary, we can specify the pick location by either referencing the target object directly or by referencing components of the scene where the target object is expected to be.